Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Discussion

-Another common failure mode involved the use of placeholder or default values in place of task-specific parameters.
+A second common failure was the use of placeholder or default values in place of task-specific parameters.
 In several generated scripts, models reverted to generic values when required to infer material-dependent or unit-sensitive quantities from the prompt.
 One representative example is the specification of lattice parameters, which requires knowledge of the element(s) being simulated.
 When prompted to construct a crystal, models were expected to supply an appropriate lattice constant; however, in many cases it was set to 1 \AA, a generic value rather than a physically meaningful choice.
-Similar behavior was observed for other parameters, including simulation timestep and barostat or thermostat damping constants, which were occasionally set to default values or deviated from reasonable physical scales by orders of magnitude.
+Other parameters showed similar behavior, including timestep and barostat or thermostat damping constants, which were occasionally set to default values or deviated from reasonable physical scales by orders of magnitude.
 As an example, in Prompt 3, projectile velocities were frequently specified as 2000 without an appropriate unit conversion, suggesting that some models implicitly assumed SI units (m/s) rather than the \AA/ps units required under `units metal'.
 This failure mode highlights a broader limitation: when required to translate physical quantities across units, scales, and material-specific properties, models often fail to perform the necessary contextual reasoning.